T8mars/D-opsd-trainer-T8/README.md

 ### 🍬 Training

-#### D-OPSD Z-Image-Turbo LoRA training with self-distilled vlm context (align with our paper):
+#### 1. D-OPSD Z-Image-Turbo LoRA training with self-distilled vlm context (align with our paper):

 Refer to [ (z-image-turbo_self-distill-vlm)](z-image-turbo_self-distill-vlm/README.md) for training guidance.

-#### D-OPSD FLUX2-klein LoRA training with self-distilled eidting branch context for scenario of high id accuracy requirement:
+#### 2. D-OPSD FLUX2-klein LoRA training with self-distilled eidting branch context for scenario of high id accuracy requirement:

 Refer to [ (flux2-klein_self-distill-edit)](flux2-klein_self-distill-edit/README.md) for training guidance and more discussion.

+#### 3. D-OPSD FLUX2-klein LoRA training for image editing with self-distilled target image as reference imgae in teacher:

+Refer to [ (flux2-klein_self-distill-edit)](flux2-klein-edit-self-distill-gt-ref/README.md) for training guidance and more discussion.

+****

+### 🍬 Evaluation

+Refer to [ (z-image-turbo_self-distill-vlm-eval)](z-image-turbo_self-distill-vlm/eval/README.md) for evaluation guidance with Z-Image-Turbo and more discussion.

 ****